FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 5.1 The "Conclusion" Data Type

 The `Conclusion` data type defines the base conceptual model for basic genealogical conclusions.
-The `Conclusion` data type is an extension of the `GenealogicalResource` data type.

 ### identifier